LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Can run 100,000s of computing batch jobs
   * You submit/schedule batch jobs and AWS Batch handles it
     * Can be scheduled using CloudWatch Events
-    * Jobs can also be orchestrated using step functions
+    * Can also be orchestrated using step functions
   * Provisions optimal amount/type of compute/memory based on volume and requirements
   * Batch jobs are defined as *docker images and run on ECS*
   * Helpful for cost optimization and focusing less on infrastructure